-In response to the COVID-19 pandemic, contact centers around the world are pivoting to a work-at-home (WAH) model, representing an unprecedented operational challenge for the BPO industry.
+In response to the COVID-19 pandemic, contact centers around the world are pivoting to a work from home (WFH) model, representing an unprecedented operational challenge for the BPO industry.

 The situation has forced many companies to greatly expand their WAH strategies, creating a lot of pressure to train and retain their workforce, enhance security practices, and provide the same high levels of customer experience, all within an extremely tight deadline.